marcelm/cutadapt/doc/guide.rst

   always included, but when unused, get a value of ``null``.
 * For adapters that allow partial matches, ``error_lengths`` describes the lengths up to which 0, 1, 2 etc. errors are allowed. ``[9, 16]``: 0 errors up to a match of length 9, 1 error up to a match of length 16.
 The last number in this list is the length of the adapter sequence.
+For anchored adapter types, this is ``null``.
 * ``dominant_adjacent_base`` is set to the appropriate nucleotide if the :ref:`report warns <warnbase>`: "The adapter is preceded by "x" extremely often."
+  Statistics about adjacent bases are currently only kept for 3' adapters.
   This is ``null`` if no such warning was printed.
 * For paired-end data, numbers in the ``read_counts`` section are the number of *read pairs*.
 * ``basepair_counts``